mm6/InternetOfThingsCourse/CourseDescription.md

 # Carnegie Mellon University

-# 95-733 Internet of Things
+# 95-733 and 95-433 Internet of Things

 ### Course Description

 Traditional products are becoming smart products and smart products are becoming connected.
-From smart homes to smart cities, this trend in product development and design is likely to have a profound impact on our future.
+From smart homes to smart cities to smart farms, this trend in product development and design is likely to have a profound impact on our future.

 This course takes the view that the internet of things is best viewed as an extension